panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Although {{RFC6437}} recommended that endpoints should by default choose uniformly-distributed labels for their traffic, the specification permitted an endpoint to choose to set a zero value.
 This ability of endpoints to choose to set a flow label of zero has had consequences on deployability:

 * Before wide-scale support by endpoints, it would be impossible to rely on a non-zero flow label being set.
-Network devices therefore would need to also employ other techniques to realize equivalent functions.
+Network nodes therefore would need to also employ other techniques to realize equivalent functions.
 An example of a method is one assuming semantics of the source port field to provide entropy input to a network-layer hash.
 This use of a 5-tuple to classify a packet represents a layering violation {{RFC6294}}.
 When other methods have been deployed, they increase the cost of deploying standards-based methods, even though they may offer less control to  endpoints and result in potential interaction with other uses/interpretation of the field.
 * Even though the flow label is specified as an end-to-end field, some network paths have been observed to not transparently forward the flow label.
 This could result from non-conformant equipment, or could indicate that some operational networks have chosen to re-use the protocol field for other (e.g. internal purposes).
 This results in lack of transparency, and a deployment hurdle to endpoints expecting that they can set a flow label that is utilized by the network.
 The more recent practice of "greasing" {{GREASE}} would suggest that a different outcome could have been achieved if endpoints were always required to set a non-zero value.
 * {{RFC1809}} noted that setting the choice of the flow label value can depend on the expectations of the traffic generated by an application, which suggests an API should be presented to control the setting or policy that is used.
 However, many currently available APIs do not have this support.